Metahari/tasty_backend_media/README.md

 For additional instructions, review the tasty_backend_base installation notes.

 ###About Tasty Backend
-Tasty Backend Modules and Base Install Profiles were created by @jenitehan using the usability improvements spoken about in her DrupalCon talks 'Building a Tasty Backend'
+Tasty Backend Modules and Base Install Profiles were created by @jenitehan using the usability improvements spoken about in her DrupalCon talks 'Building a Tasty Backend'.

 You can view one of these at [Building a Tasty Backend](https://amsterdam2014.drupal.org/session/building-tasty-backend.html) from DrupalCon Amsterdam '14